History of the Sega Dreamcast/Development

 At one stage the Black Belt, was shown to a limited number of developers and was apparently very well received.
 Details of this Western "64-bit" machine were not hard to come by, but perhaps the most important feature of the Black Belt design was its operating system, designed specifically to make the machine easy to develop for (likely moreso than the Dural project at that stage).

 At the time Sega's policy seemed to suggest that raw processing power wasn't as important as an easy to develop for operating system (one of the many pitfalls with the Saturn).
 The OS was designed to aid in quick conversions of games to and from the PC.
-Furthermore the Black Belt project was backed by newly recruited Sega of America COO, Bernie Stolar, who had already began to attempt to discontinue the struggling Sega Saturn in the region, even going as far to claim the system was "not our future" at E3 1997.
+Furthermore the Black Belt project was backed by newly recruited Sega of America COO, Bernie Stolar, who had already began to attempt to discontinue the struggling Sega Saturn in the region, even going as far to claim the system was "not our future" during an interview at E3 1997.

 Incidentally demos concerning Scud Race have since been found on Dreamcast Dev.Boxes.